benbarker04/dbd_blog/README.md

 * The Post Detail Page
   - The post detail page has all the information for the post that you would see on the home page but it also shows you the content of the post.
   - Underneath the post is the comment section where the community can comment on the post to share their thoughts.
-  - When a user comments it will not be posted for others to see until it has been approves by the site admin.
+  - When a user comments it will not be posted for others to see until it has been approved by the site admin.
-  - the user has the ability to delete or edit their comment.
+  - The user has the ability to delete or edit their comment.

 ![postdetail](https://github.com/user-attachments/assets/bf7b6302-3add-44b2-a82e-713f240d8cae)